DinoChiesa/Apigee-Java-XMLDSIG/README.md

-The BouncyCastle jar is available as part of the Apigee runtime, although it is not a documented part of the Apigee platform and is therefore not guaranteed to remain available.
+The BouncyCastle jar is available as part of the Apigee runtime, although it is not a documented part of the Apigee platform and is therefore not guaranteed to remain available in subsequent releases.
 In the highly unlikely future scenario in which Apigee removes the BC jar from the Apigee runtime, you could simply upload the BouncyCastle jar as a resource, either with the apiproxy or with the organization or environment, to resolve the dependency.